Siege of Ciudad Rodrigo (1810): Siege

 Initially hoping to be relieved by the British Light under Brigadier General Robert Craufurd, which was nearby, in accordance with the aid that had been promised, Herrasti refused the initial offer to surrender.
 Viscount Wellington was not however prepared to meet the French in open battle, as he was greatly outnumbered, resting on the Portuguese frontier to await the outcome of the siege.

-Herrasti's 5,500-man Spanish garrison put up a gallant and sustained defence, for over 10 weeks, surrendering only after the counterscarp had been blown in, Ney's artillery opened practical breaches in the walls and the French infantry were poised for an assault.
+Herrasti's 5,500-man Spanish garrison put up a gallant and sustained defence, for over ten weeks, surrendering only after the counterscarp had been blown in, Ney's artillery opened practical breaches in the walls and the French infantry were poised for an assault.
 Herrasti met Ney at the foot of the breach and having been offered the chance of an honourable capitulation, accepted.
 "Ney promised that the people and property of the inhabitants of the city would be respected.
 However, all the men who had participated in the defence, and the members of the Central Junta who had encouraged it, would be taken as prisoners to France."

 The Spanish suffered 461 killed and 994 wounded, while 4,000 men and 118 cannon were captured.
 Ney's VI Corps lost 180 killed and over 1,000 wounded during the siege.
-The French soldiery then pillaged the city, breaking Ney's promise.
+The French troops then pillaged the city, breaking Ney's promise.
 The siege delayed Masséna's invasion of Portugal by over a month.